Hardly ones know how costly water damage might be until face one. Numbers tell us 40% of home insurance claims are due to water damage.

 Another advice is to leave you outside tap open during winter time.
 If it is a cottage, or you do not plan to use the property as your residence at winter; we also recommend leave outside and inside plumbing fixtures open starting from the upper level and end opening lower level faucets/ taps in the property.

-If you going to be away for a long time we recommend also empty water using supplies: washing machine, diswasher, fridge with water dispenser or water heater.
+If you going to be away for a long time we recommend also empty water using supplies: washing machine, dishwasher, fridge with water dispenser or water heater.